 - 1. Homework: Daily homework assignments should represent a reasonable effort on the part of the student.
 Generally, collaboration among students on such assignments as laboratory reports and daily mathematics homework is acceptable.
 However, teachers may periodically designate homework and laboratory assignments on which collaboration is not permissible.
 The copying of someone else's work is not permissible. - 2.
 Closed Book Quizzes, Tests, and Assignments: The result of a quiz or a test should represent only the student's own work.
 This work must be performed during the testing period without any unauthorized assistance.
 Specifically, this language prohibits such behavior as looking at another student's papers or having inappropriate written material available for use.
-In all testing situations, it is the student's responsibility to be certain that:
+In all testing situations, it is the student's responsibility to be certain that: - a.

-- a.
 Desks and all writing papers are cleared.
 All inappropriate materials should be cleared from the test area.
 The nature of the inappropriate materials and the testing area will be defined by the teacher. - b.
 Personal behavior is appropriate.
 Thus, eyes should not scan the room, conversation should not occur with other students, tests should stay on the desk, etc. - 3.
 Open Book Tests: The same rules apply to open book tests that apply to closed book tests, except that teachers will define the specific resources that a student may use. - 4.
-Major Papers and Products: The basic guideline is that a student turns in his/her own work.
+Major Papers and Products: The basic guideline is that a student turns in their own work.
 Thus, plagiarism of, or inappropriate use of purchased or borrowed papers is specifically prohibited. - 5.
 Unauthorized Access: Students are prohibited from gaining unauthorized access to test materials through such behavior as going into a teacher's files and looking through a teacher's desk.
 This is considered a Group III offense. - 6.
-Other Situations: Students who provide unauthorized assistance, including but not limited to allowing their paper to be copied or providing answers to quizzes or tests, have violated the policy. - 7.
-Violations: The faculty will adhere to the following procedure in cases of academic misconduct: - a.
+AI Tools: Submitting work created or assisted by a computer application or tool, including artificial intelligence (AI) tools such as ChatGPT or Bard, is cheating and constitutes academic misconduct.
+Students may use simple word processing tools to update spelling and grammar in their assignments, but they may not use AI tools to draft their work, even if they edit, revise, or paraphrase it.
+There may be opportunities to use AI tools in class.
+Where they exist, the teacher will clearly specify when and in what capacity it is permissible. - 7.
+Other Situations: Students who provide unauthorized assistance, including but not limited to allowing their paper to be copied or providing answers to quizzes or tests, have violated the policy.

+- 8. Violations: The faculty will adhere to the following procedure in cases of academic misconduct: - a.
 Students involved will receive a grade of zero (0). - b.
 The teacher will inform the student's counselor and administration of the violation. - c.
 The student's parents will be informed by the teacher of the violation. - d.
 The counselor will meet with the student and discuss the seriousness of the violation and explore ways to assist the student to make more appropriate decisions. - e.
 The administration will keep a record of all disciplinary violations.
-If academic misconduct persists, then other actions of corrective or disciplinary nature may be taken - f.
-Any action taken by a teacher or an administrator is subject to the appeal procedure by the student and his/her parent or guardian.
+If academic misconduct persists, then other actions of corrective or disciplinary nature may be taken. - f.
+Any action taken by a teacher or an administrator is subject to the appeal procedure by the student and their parent or guardian.
 This appeal must include a conference with all parties involved. - g.
 Academic misconduct violations are considered as Group II Offenses, unless otherwise indicated.